 Each piece of jewelry art is hammered and shaped by David to create variations of design.
 This is the mark of true craftsmen.
 David’s been hand forging silver and gold for more than 45 years!

 Without the intention of making jewelry his career, David began his studies of jewelry making in 1967.
 He learned the basics in a workshop of Designers 3 in Cambridge, Mass. and came to California in 1969.
 David has had a store on the coast of California ever since.
 He is currently in Point Reyes Station, an hour’s drive north of San Francisco.

 David studied at the Revere Academy, taking a few workshops and classes, and experimenting with new techniques over the last 45 years.
-He is eternally grateful for the training and inspiration he’s received, and has done the best he can to pass that on to others along the way… 20 plus students, daily and yearly.
+He is eternally grateful for the training and inspiration he’s received over the years and he has done his best to pass that on to others along the way by taking on students.

-“I still love coming to my workbench, love working with people designing and having them help create wedding rings and other significant jewelry.”
+“I still love coming to my workbench, love working with people, often collaborating to create wedding rings and other significant jewelry.”